sjackman/10xgenomics-slides/10xgenomics-slides.md

 ## Publications

-- Five first-author (or joint) papers published \
+- Five first-author (or joint) papers
-  and one manuscript submitted
 - One paper each year from 2015 through 2019
 - Collaborated on 32 papers since 2009
-- 28 papers with at least 10 citations
+- 29 papers with at least 10 citations
-- ABySS has been cited over 2,700 times!
+- ABySS has been cited over 2,900 times!

 [![Citations of ABySS (Google Scholar)](images/abyss-citations.png)](https://scholar.google.ca/citations?user=wFl3qXAAAAAJ&hl=en)